 Here you will be able to view results, pictures and upcoming events.

-This year we have joined the Dacorum schools sports partnership in order to offer our children the opportunity to participate in a wide variety of sports.
+We are part of the Dacorum schools sports partnership in order to offer our children the opportunity to participate in a wide variety of sports.
 They also have the opportunity to compete against many other schools, some very different to our own.
 We feel that as a small village school it is important to give the children opportunities to work with children from other parts of Hertfordshire.

 Well done to everyone who represented the school in the cross-country at Tring School.
 Every single child should be proud of themselves.
 When they weren't running they did a great job of cheering on their team (and their friends from other schools).